Home

 It's possible that there are a few exceptions to this rule that I'm not aware of.
 So it never hurts to call your hotel of choice and ask what their parking policy is.

-FYI: There's a long-term parking lot at Hyannis Transportation Center ($6 per day) just off Main Street in Hyannis.
 It's about 10 minutes walk from there to the ferry piers.
-In season, you can also take the Hyannis trolley from the Transportation Center to the piers (free).
+In season, you can also take the Hyannis trolley from the Transportation Center to the piers ($2).

 Question: